 There is much discussion even today about exactly how a relatively small band of Garibaldini, augmented at most by a few thousand irregulars picked up along the way, managed to make their way up the peninsula against what, at least on paper, appeared to be an overwhelmingly superior force.
 It is probably best to view Garibaldi's victory as resulting from a combination of factors.
 First, Garibaldi, himself, was a master of the hit-and-run harassing tactics that would one day become known as "guerrilla warfare."
 He was also a firm believer in Napoleon's dictum that "morale is to material as ten is to one"—and his Redshirts had morale to burn.
 They were the righteous bringers of a new nation, and there is little doubt that large numbers of the long-suffering peasantry in Calabria and Puglia (perhaps less so as he moved further north towards Naples) genuinely viewed them as liberators.

-the Bourbon military also worked to
+situation in the Bourbon military also worked to

-advantage.
+Garibaldi's advantage.
 There was massive desertion among

-royalist troops, many of whom felt that they were
+royalist troops, many of whom felt that they were now

 officer corps had been bitterly split for at least a

 decade between old-guard royalists and those who felt

 that the time for a united Italy had come at last.

 All this, and more, combined to produce the unlikely sight, on September 7, 1860, of Giuseppe Garibaldi and a small group of companions entering Naples unopposed, by train (!) from Salerno and then in an open carriage from the station to the Royal Palace.
 They were miles ahead of the army.
 The king had fled to Gaeta the day before and the city and remaining troops welcomed the Risorgimento by giving Garibaldi a hero's welcome.